ismael-lajaaiti/GLV.jl/docs/src/cavity.md

 end
 ````

-And here are the results.
+Finally, we can plot the results.

 ````@example cavity
 fig = Figure(size=(500, 300));